The Descent from the Cross (Rubens, 1612–1614): Counter-Reformation Context

 In The Descent from the Cross, Rubens highlights the triumphant element of the cross.
 The painting depicts the moment when Christ's body is taken down from the cross, and is similarly full of drama and emotion.
 The figures in the painting are depicted with exaggerated expressions of grief and sadness, emphasizing the emotional impact of Christ's death.
 The painting invites the viewer to reflect on the importance of Christ's sacrifice and to deepen their emotional devotion to him.
 The image serves to remind the faithful of Christ's divine nature.
 During the Counter-Reformation period, Catholic art required portrayal of the suffering Savior that was more heroic and godly in appearance.
 Beside the interpretation of Christ's sacrifice, the Catholic Church during the Counter Reformation also required accurate depictions of biblical events such as the Life of the Virgin, the Life of Christ, and the stories of the saints recommended after the Council of Trent.

 Rubens transformed the representation of the Virgin from a portrayal of frailty and agony to one of fortitude and bravery based on the Gospel of Saint John (Jn.19:25).
 The painting emphasis the aspect of Counter Reformation Catholicism.
 In the Co-redemptrix doctrine, the Virgin is a crucial figure.
 She shares the work of Redemption with her Son and participates in the divine task of saving humanity.
 Mary's role as a co-Redeemer was emphasized, in contrast to Protestants who limited or even denied the importance of honoring Mary.

 The piece of art portrays Saint Christopher, who belongs to the group of Fourteen Holy Helpers.
 It combines the popular story of a devout giant carrying the baby Jesus on his back across a river with a representation that emphasizes humanistic ennoblement.
 While some humanists regarded the veneration of Saint Christopher as a form of superstition, Saint Christopher is used here as a metaphor for the Eucharist, which is a central Catholic belief in the physical presence of Christ's body during Mass and a theme that contrasts with Protestant views.

 Subject Matter

 The deposition of the dead Christ from the Cross has been a symbolic theme since the fifteen century.
-Ruben got the idea for the painting Descent from the Cross before he was commissioned by the Harquebusiers.
+Rubens got the idea for the painting Descent from the Cross before he was commissioned by the Harquebusiers.
 Unlike The Descent from the Cross (van der Weyden), Christ's body is lowered down carefully by group of men.
 Ruben uses the white shroud that is around Christ’s body, to make it more complicated.